-NIGHT: Ngorongoro Sopa Lodge, Ngorongoro Crater rim
+NIGHT: Ngorongoro Sarena Lodge, Ngorongoro Crater rim

-February 27, Day 13: The Ngorongoro Crater.
-We will spend most of the day down in the Crater, sometimes called "the eighth wonder of the world."
-A mainly resident population of Blue Wildebeest, African Buffalo, Thomson's and Grant's gazelles, Common Zebra, and Eland are on the menu for a high concentration of predators-especially Lions and Spotted Hyaenas.
-A major goal will be finding and observing some of the 30-35 Black Rhinoceros that survive here.
+February 27, Day 11: The Ngorongoro Crater: We will spend most of the day down in the Crater, sometimes called "the eighth wonder of the world."
+We descend via a different route, and a major goal will be finding and observing some of the 30-35 Black Rhinoceros that survive here.
 Much of the crater floor is open short-grass savannah, so they are often easy to spot.
+Of the larger plains game we have already seen, only giraffes are absent (due to the absence of suitable acacia trees to browse), and we should have repeat views of many by now familiar friends - but this time in one of the world's most spectacular settings!
+With a healthy predator population, sightings of lion or cheetah are possible, and with luck we may even encounter a 'kill' with the cats still feeding!

-Birding in the crater is also diverse and rewarding, with fresh and soda lakes, swamp, and thick yellow-bark acacia forest.
-We may see African Fish-Eagle and Black Kites (helping themselves to our picnic if we're not careful!), Kori Bustard, migrant White and Abdim's storks, elegant Gray Crowned-Cranes, Black Crake, White-browed Coucal, Rosy-throated Longelaw, Plain-backed Pipit, Northern Anteater-Chat, and Capped Wheatear, among others.
+Birding in the crater is also diverse and rewarding.
+We may see African Fish-Eagle and Black Kites (helping themselves to our picnic if we're not careful!), Kori Bustard, migrant White and Abdim's storks, elegant Gray Crowned-Cranes, Black Crake,

-Black Rhinoceros, Ngorongoro Crater © Kevin J. Zimmer
+Schalow's Turaco, Ngorongoro @ Geoff Lockwood

+White-browed Coucal, Rosy-throated Longclaw, Plain-backed Pipit, Northern Anteater-Chat, and Capped Wheatear, among others.
+Depending on the rains, the air may be full of insects - with a mass of swallows - Barn- and Grey-rumped, Swallows, Western House-; Banded- and Red-throated Crag Martins, along with flocks of Nyanza- and Little Swifts enjoying the abundant meal.
+The main alkaline lake supports flocks of Greater- and Lesser Flamingos; both Great White- and Pink-backed Pelicans, as well as a variety of waterfowl and shorebirds, and we will search this, plus the other aquatic habitats on the crater floor, carefully for any surprises!

 The grounds of the lodge are 2,000 feet above the crater floor, set amidst a very distinct moss-draped acacia forest.
 Here we'll want to spend further time birding for specialties of the highlands.
-Brown-backed Woodpecker, Blackbacked Puffback, White-necked Raven, Gray Cuckooshrike, White-eyed Slaty and African Dusky flycatchers, Mountain Yellow-Warbler, Cinnamon Bracken-Warbler, Hunter's Cisticola, Brown-headed and Bar-throated apalis, African Hill Babbler, White-starred Robin, Streaky and Thick-billed seedeaters, Eastern Double-collared and flashy Golden-winged and Tacazze sunbirds are all possible.
-If the fig trees are fruiting, we may also find birds like Redfronted Parrot, Rameron (African Olive) Pigeon, Schalow's Turaco, Olive Thrush, Eastern Mountain Greenbul, Mbulu (split from Montane or Broad-ringed) White-eye, and Kenrick's and Waller's starlings.
+Brown-backed Woodpecker, Black- backed Puffback, White-necked Raven, Gray Cuckooshrike, White-eyed Slaty and African Dusky flycatchers, Mountain Yellow-Warbler, Cinnamon Bracken-Warbler, Hunter's Cisticola, Brown-headed and Bar-throated Apalis, African Hill Babbler, White-starred Robin, Streaky and Thick-billed seedeaters, Eastern Double-collared and flashy Golden-winged- and Tacazze Sunbirds are all possible.
+If the fig trees are fruiting, we may also find birds like Red-fronted Parrot, Rameron (African Olive) Pigeon, Schalow's Turaco, Olive Thrush, Eastern Mountain Greenbul, Mbulu (split from Montane or Broad-ringed) White-eye, and Kenrick's and Waller's starlings.

-NIGHT: Ngorongoro Sopa Lodge, Ngorongoro
+NIGHT: Ngorongoro Sarena Lodge, Ngorongoro

-February 28, Day 14: Ngorongoro Highlands.
+February 28, Day 12: Ngorongoro Highlands.
 After awakening to the loud duetting of Tropical Boubous and the complex songs of Cape Robin-Chats, we will bird the edge of the tangled mountain forest before driving the Crater perimeter rim road to the park exit.
-Among the possibilities in this habitat are Crowned Eagle, Mountain Buzzard, Schalow's Turaco, Crowned Hornbill, Brown-backed Woodpecker, Cinnamon Bracken-Warbler, Brown Woodland-Warbler, Brown-headed and Bar-throated apalis, Red-cowled Widowbird, Yellow-bellied Waxbill and commoner highland species.
+Among the possibilities in this habitat are Crowned Eagle, Mountain Buzzard, Schalow's Turaco, Crowned Hornbill, Brown-backed Woodpecker, Cinnamon Bracken-Warbler, Brown Woodland- Warbler, Brown-headed- and Bar-throated Apalis, Red-cowled Widowbird, Yellow-bellied Waxbill and other commoner highland species.